Bricco/authenticator-plugin/README.md

 Varnish
 =======

 Authenticator can act as the backend for a paywall solution configured in Varnish.
 The cookie reading is then elevated to Varnish configuration (VCL) with callbacks to primarily the AuthorizeAction class.
 The call to AuthorizeAction is cached in Varnish for maximum efficency.
+Authenticator will set HTTP headers to each request based on the Agreement configured.
+The HTTP headers are then checked in vcl_deliver.

 The configuration in Varnish is made in the two VCL subroutines vcl_recv and vcl_deliver.